 - 2/3 cup white glue

-Blend the shaving cream with white glue in a mixer at medium speed.
-Continue mixing until stiff peaks form.
-Add food colouring or glitter as desired.
+- Create the mixture - Blend the shaving cream with the white glue in a mixer on medium speed.
+Mix until stiff peaks form.
+Add food colouring or glitter if you want to customise the look.

-Allow the tree to dry for 8 to 24 hours, depending on the tree size and the amount of flock applied.
+- Let your flocking dry - Allow the tree to dry for 8 to 24 hours, depending on the tree’s size and how much flocking you have used.

-Go for a coconut-based flock as a hypoallergenic option, but remember it’s perishable, unlike soap or cream-based mixtures.
-Use a strong binding agent to improve the shelf-life and help the flakes stick together.
-Here’s how to flock an artificial tree or real evergreen with desiccated coconut.
+A coconut-based flock is a gentle, hypoallergenic option, but keep in mind that it is perishable compared to soap or cream-based mixtures.
+Using a strong binding agent helps the flakes hold together and last longer.
+Here is how to flock your Christmas tree with desiccated coconut.

 - 2 cups cornstarch slurry